All Episodes

 I am right about everything.

-And I think that's the problem we're running into with Congress, is you ninety-nine percent of them, I think still live in a world where they don't know about direct care, despite how often you talk about it, and we love you for it, and the movement is thriving because of it.
+And I think that's the problem we're running into with Congress is 99% of them, I think, still live in a world where they don't know about direct care, despite how often you talk about it.

 Several times.

-Well, uh in May we were invited to a closed door meeting with Tom Price uh to discuss medication prices, and uh it was the sixth of six panels that they had.
+Well, in May, we were invited to a closed-door meeting with Tom Price to discuss medication prices.

-By the way, I hope you were invited because I'm so annoying that I keep pushing your name on radio and TV and telling everybody in DC to call you.
+By the way, I hope you were invited because I'm so annoying that I keep pushing your name on radio and TV and telling everybody in D.C. to call you.

-Uh specifically medication costs, but as you say all the time, our direct care model, unlimited visits, no co-pays, any procedure we do is free.
+And I believe Tom Price did when he was looking for, quote, a solution to take to Trump to lower health care costs, specifically medication costs, but as you say all the time, our direct care model, unlimited visits, no co-pays, any procedure we do is free.

-Had a lady fall off a motorcycle Saturday at 10 o'clock I met her at the office at 10:45 six stitches and 15 minutes later she was back on the road And she didn't pay a penny.
+I met her at the office at 10.45, six stitches, and 15 minutes later, she was back on the road.

 Nope.